Quality Migrant Admission Scheme

-The Quality Migrant Admission Scheme ("QMAS") is a points-based immigration system in the Hong Kong Special Administrative Region of the People's Republic of China.
-It was first announced in February 2006, and began accepting applications in June of the same year; by May 2008, nearly 500 people had been admitted to residence in Hong Kong under the scheme.
+The Quality Migrant Admission Scheme ("QMAS") is a points-based immigration system in the Hong Kong.
+It was first announced in February 2006, and began accepting applications in June of the same year; by September 2023, more than 20000 people had been admitted to residence in Hong Kong under the scheme.

-Hong Kong's Quality Migrant Admission Scheme [QMAS] is a quota-based entrant scheme that aims at attracting highly skilled overseas-born individuals to settle in Hong Kong for enhancing the economic competitiveness of Hong Kong globally.
+QMAS aims to attract highly skilled overseas-born individuals to settle in Hong Kong for enhancing the economic competitiveness of Hong Kong globally.
 Those successful are not required to have a valid job offer before entering into Hong Kong for settlement.
 All applicants under the QMAS have to fulfil a set number of requirements before they are awarded points under either of the 2 points-based tests – that is, either the Achievement-based Points Test or General Points Test.

-As this is a quota-based scheme, those successful with have to compete against the other QMAS applicants for quota allocation.
+Before 2023, this used to be a quota-based scheme, and those successful with had to compete against the other QMAS applicants for quota allocation.

-Nationals of certain countries – Laos, Cuba, Afghanistan, Nepal, Vietnam, and Korea [Democratic People's Republic of] – are not eligible for the QMAS of Hong Kong.
+Nationals of certain countries – Cuba, Afghanistan and North Korea – are not eligible for the QMAS of Hong Kong, while the limitation on citizens from Vietnam, Laos and Nepal has been lifted.

 According to Lai Tung-kwok, the application process can take half a year.